Skip to main content

 There are 3 Docker services:

-• rviz that starts the RViz2 ROS 2 Visualisation tool.
+• rviz which starts the RViz2 ROS 2 Visualisation tool.
 The source code for building that Docker image is here

-• rosbot that starts the ROSbot 2R Webots simulation in the Husarion world.
+• rosbot which starts the ROSbot 2R Webots simulation in the Husarion world.
 The source code for building that Docker image is here

-• mapping it's a Dockerized SLAM Toolbox package.
+• mapping is a Dockerized SLAM Toolbox package.

 Summary

-And thats all!
-If you would like to run your own ROS 2 code with Webots, all you need to do is building your own, minimal Docker image running only your own ROS 2 node.
+And that's all!
+If you would like to run your own ROS 2 code with Webots, all you need to do is to build your own, minimal Docker image running only your own ROS 2 node.
 You can simply reuse the husarion/webots Docker image that contains launch files for Husarion robots.